-The Colorectal Diagnostic Assessment Program (DAP) at the Thunder Bay Regional Health Sciences Centre is designed to streamline the testing process for colorectal cancer so that patients can get a diagnosis faster.
-Patients are referred to the program by their primary care provider (family physician, nurse practitioner, etc.) if:
+The Colorectal Diagnostic Assessment Program (DAP) at our Hospital is designed to streamline the testing process for colorectal cancer screening so that patients can get a diagnosis faster.
+Patients are referred to the program by their health care provider (family physician, nurse practitioner etc.) if:

-It is important to note that a referral to the Colorectal Diagnostic Assessment Program does not necessarily mean that individual has colorectal cancer.
+It is important to note that a referral to the Colorectal DAP does not necessarily mean that an individual has colorectal cancer.